-- Use Lip Sync API to remap lips in an existing video.
+- VEED's Lip Sync API is a separate tool for developers who need to remap lips in existing video footage at scale.

 What is AI lip syncing?